Living in Florida, you probably already know the importance of having impact-resistant glass windows for your home or business.

 2. What is Laminated Glass?

 While you might think that laminated glass is synonymous with tinted glass, it’s not.
 Whereas homeowners typically tint windows to cast a room in a certain color, to add privacy or shade, or to block UV rays, laminated glass windows are more similar to tempered glass.

 Instead of being heated like tempered glass, though, laminated glass is created by bonding together two or more panes of glass with a thin layer of film or vinyl in between.
 This inner layer works as an adhesive film and holds the glass together if it breaks or cracks.
 That makes the structure of the window more stable, so broken glass doesn’t fall everywhere!

 3. How do Tempered & Untempered Glass Differ?

 Tempered glass is glass that has been heat-treated, and is sometimes referred to as “safety glass.”
-These high temperatures make the center of glass very hot, and when the glass eventually cools, the surface and edges of the glass become compressed.
-In this way, the tempered glass becomes about 5-10 times stronger than traditional glass.
+These high temperatures make the center of the glass very hot, and when the glass eventually cools, the surface and edges of the glass become compressed.
+In this way, the tempered glass becomes approximately 5-10 times stronger than traditional glass.